- About Us

 Requesting Legal Assistance from the ACLU of Arizona

-The ACLU is a non-governmental, non-profit public interest legal organization that principally addresses issues involving challenges to a government law, policy or practice affecting the constitutional rights - that is, the civil liberties and civil rights - of a significant number of people arising in Arizona.
+The ACLU-AZ is a non-governmental, not-for-profit, public interest legal organization that seeks to preserve and ensure constitutional rights and principles found in the Bill of Rights.
+The ACLU-AZ principally addresses issues involving challenges to a government law, policy or practice affecting the constitutional rights - that is, the civil liberties and civil rights - of a significant number of people arising in Arizona.

-Almost all of our legal work involves constitutional issues and because the United States Constitution and the Arizona Constitution protect only against unlawful government action, we rarely take on disputes involving individuals or private companies.
+Almost all of our legal work involves constitutional issues and because the United States and Arizona's Constitution's protect only against unlawful government action, we rarely take on disputes involving individuals or private companies.
+In most cases, these constitutional provisions apply only to the government.
+Accordingly, in most cases, a legal matter raises a civil liberties issue only when a government official or government agency is responsible for violating your rights.

-Violations of constitutional rights and civil liberties are widespread, yet the ACLU of Arizona is a small organization with limited resources.
+Violations of constitutional rights and civil liberties are widespread, yet the ACLU-AZ is a small organization with limited resources.
 We receive hundreds of requests for assistance each month and have to turn down the overwhelming majority of those requests.
-Generally, the ACLU of Arizona only takes on issues that can affect a large number of people directly or involving a small number of people or an individual that could set a precedent that would impact a significant number of people.
+Generally, the ACLU-AZ only takes on issues that can affect a large number of people directly, or involving a small number of people or an individual that could set a precedent that would impact a significant number of people.
 We are especially interested in issues that may break new ground in interpreting constitutional rights.

 - The ACLU-AZ has a policy of not interferring with the work of other attorneys.
-If you already have an attorney, please have your attorney contact us if she/he feels that a constitutional issue is present and would like our assistance.
+Our ethical obligations limit our ability to discuss legal issues with people who are represented by other lawyers.
+If you already have an attorney, please have them contact us if she/he feels that a constitutional issue is present and would like our assistance.

 - The ACLU-AZ is only able to provide legal assistance in a small number of cases and we will not take on cases that other organizations are better able to handle.
 Please refer to our list of additional legal resources for an agency that may be better suited to address your complaint.